 I drilled a 1/2-inch hole in the side of the elbow.
 The location is critical.
 It must be the flat side of the elbow facing the left side of the engine.

-Note that the modified PCV elbow breather has the opening to the crankcase (red arrow) significantly larger than the new 1/2-inch hole. (blue arrow) This means that, everything else being equal, there is always more vacuum being exerted against the crankcase opening than the 1/2 inch filtered air source.
+Note that the modified PCV elbow breather has the opening to the crankcase (green arrow) significantly larger than the new 1/2-inch hole. (blue arrow) This means that, everything else being equal, there is always more vacuum being exerted against the crankcase opening than the 1/2 inch filtered air source.

 The objective of this project is not to install a modern PCV flow through ventilation system.
 I had no intention of removing and tapping the valve covers.
 Rather, the objective is to expose the crankcase to tangible, constant engine vacuum, similar to a flow through PCV system.
 This would require a source of filtered air.
 I connected the modified breather elbow fitting to the left air cleaner fitting that was fabricated earlier.
 The new PCV system will pull filtered air from this source.
+Without this small filtered air source there would be the danger of applying too much vacuum to the engine crankcase system.

 This filter was always designed to be installed outside the engine compartment.
 The logical location is with the charcoal canister in the front of the left fender compartment.
 Remove wheel and access panel.
-I drilled two holes approx 1/4 inch above the existing hole that connects to the charcoal canister.
+I drilled two holes approx. 1/4 inch above the existing hole that connects to the charcoal canister.
 The bottom hole is larger to accept a 1/2-inch I.D. hose.
 The top hole will accept a vacuum sourced 3/8-inch copper pipe.
 Relays and the expansion tank are in the vicinity, make sure the engine compartment is clear before drilling.
 Prime the exposed metal surface of the holes to prevent rust.

 I could just tie wrap the filter in place, but my modifications should not only work, they must look professional.
 I modified a small bracket to accept a hose clamp and bolted it to the existing charcoal canister bracket.

-Connect bottom hose from the PCV pipe (crankcase).
+Connect bottom hose from the engines PCV pipe (crankcase).
 The top connection goes to the 3/8-inch engine vacuum copper tubing.
 Tighten hose clamp to hold the filter vertically in place.

-The PCV air/oil separator filter is designed to function as follows:
+The PCV air/oil separator filter is designed to function as follows :

 Engine vacuum, sourced at the center of the balance tube, pulls filtered air from the left air cleaner connection through the PCV breather elbow and air/oil separators in the custom filter.
 As the air is pulled through the PCV breather elbow, the crankcase orifice inside the elbow exposes the crankcase to engine vacuum.
 If there is no positive pressure in the crankcase, the vacuum pulls all the needed air volume completely from the filtered air source in the left side air cleaner assembly.